BoraxTheClean/adaptable-antelopes/README.md

 # ThoughtBox

 ## Welcome to thinking inside the box
 Thinking outside the box can be exhausting.

-Maybe it's time to go back to simple.
+It's time to go back to simple.

 Free your self from distractions with our minimalists thought journal and note-taking application.

 ## Usage